 Our School Lunch Cheat Sheet (link below) is downloadable so you can print it and post it to your fridge or take it with you to the grocery store.
 We hope that it inspires you to add some variety to your tot's food.
 Make sure to avoid choking hazards (uncut grapes/cherry tomatoes, popcorn, chips, uncut hot dogs, raw carrots) for kiddos under 4, and follow our additional tips for lunch time success at any age!

 Tip 1: Keep it simple.
-If every lunch is complicated and requires more than a few minutes to put together, your motivation to add healthy foods and mix it up won't last long.
-Most of the foods we use in our lunchbox are simple, single-ingredient items (like steamed green beans, frozen peas that thaw by lunch time, and fresh fruit).
+If every lunch is complicated and requires more than a few minutes to put together, your motivation to experiment with new foods won't last long.
+Most of the foods we use in our lunchbox are simple, single-ingredient items (like steamed green beans, freeze dried peas, and fresh fruit).
 Just pick one item from each category and you're all set.

 Tip 2: Keep it safe.
 If your child's school doesn't refrigerate lunches, make sure to include ice packs.
 We love these from Amazon.